Banana Pudding with Vanilla Wafers THM-E / Fuel-Pull

 Other optional extracts – butter, maple, banana, caramel, to taste

-One serving of this Banana Pudding (including the peanut powder) is approximately 152 calories, 15.6g net carbs, 2.4g fat, and 13.9g protein.
+One serving of this Banana Pudding (including the peanut powder but not the optional whey protein or meringue) is approximately 152 calories, 15.6g net carbs, 2.4g fat, and 13.9g protein.
 You can have up to 4 Vanilla Wafers with one serving of Banana Pudding.
 One serving of the Banana Pudding with 4 Vanilla Wafers is a total of roughly 204 calories, 17.8g net carbs, 4.7g fat, and 18.6g protein.

 Making the THM Fuel-Pull Vanilla Wafers: